 Several campus buildings, including Myhal, house a Second Cup Coffee.
 Since it’s right outside the MY150 lecture hall, you can easily grab a drink or a quick snack between consecutive classes.

-Myhal has a dining area in the basement, next to the ECF lab.
-The dining area has microwaves, a kitchen sink and vending machines.
+Myhal has a dining area in the basement next to the ECF lab.
+The dining area has microwaves, a kitchen sink, and vending machines.

-Notable Facilities & Institutes
+Notable Facilities

 The Entrepreneurship Hatchery provides resources for student startups, including mentoring, funding connections, and prototyping equipment.